FloFaber/MphpD/README.md

 > **Warning**
 >
-> This Library as well as it's documentation is still in development and not yet fully released but you're still welcome to test it out.
+> This Library as well as it's documentation is rather young and therefor not perfect.
 >
 > Please report any bugs or issues you encounter [here](https://github.com/FloFaber/MphpD/issues).
+Thanks.

 ## Installation